lrcfmd/rlcsp/README.md

 ################################################################################

-Removeing mysql databases that you are finished with
+Removing mysql databases that you are finished with

 If you wish to remove databases from your machine, you can login to mysql from the command line: